 2. Sarcone’s Bakery

-The tomato pie from Sarcone’s Bakery is a local delicacy — it has a perfect crust, and thick, flavorful tomato sauce.
+The tomato pie from Sarcone’s Bakery is a local delicacy.
+It has the perfect crust holding the thick, flavorful tomato sauce.
 The rolls here are also the stuff of legend, adding to the hoagie enjoyment of thousands at the quality sandwich shops that buy from Sarcone’s.
 The company has been around since 1918, and it’s currently run by Louis Sarcone III, the fifth generation baker.

 4. Termini Bros